FloWuenne/fusion-benchmarking-scripts/03_setup_pipelines/README.md

 This directory contains YAML configuration files to add your workflow to the Seqera Platform Launchpad, as well as add the [nextflow-io/hello](https://github.com/nextflow-io/hello) workflow to the Seqera Platform Launchpad:

 - `example_workflow_A_fusion.yml`: This configuration is to setup your custom workflow for benchmarking to run on Fusion V2 with the 6th generation intel instance type with NVMe storage.
-This workflow will use the `benchmark_aws_fusion_nvme` compute environment created in the [previous section](../02_setup_compute/README.md).
+This workflow will use the `aws_fusion_nvme` compute environment created in the [previous section](../02_setup_compute/README.md).
 - `example_workflow_A_plains3.yml`: This configuration is to setup your custom workflow for benchmarking to run on plain AWS Batch with S3 storage.
-This workflow will use the `benchmark_aws_plain_s3` compute environment created in the [previous section](../02_setup_compute/README.md).
+This workflow will use the `aws_plain_s3` compute environment created in the [previous section](../02_setup_compute/README.md).
 - `hello-world.yml`: This configuration is to setup the [nextflow-io/hello](https://github.com/nextflow-io/hello) workflow to run on the Seqera Platform.
-This workflow will use the `benchmark_aws_fusion_nvme` compute environment created in the [previous section](../02_setup_compute/README.md).
+This workflow will use the `aws_fusion_nvme` compute environment created in the [previous section](../02_setup_compute/README.md).

 We can start by adding a simple Hello World pipeline to the Launchpad and then launching this in your chosen Workspace.
 This will ensure that `seqerakit` is working as expected and you are able to correctly add and launch a pipeline.